See what drives us forward from our team to our values.

 A lot of organizations take the simplest, least risky route of all the risky routes: pay the IRS mileage rate for California vehicle reimbursements.
 This approach, however, is not the best option.

-In response to high gas prices the IRS raised the 2022 business mileage rate mid-year to 62.5 cents-per-gallon.
+The 2025 IRS mileage rate is 70 cents per mile.
+For the average driver (15,000 miles per year), that's $875 per month.
 Switching from a car allowance to the standard federal rate is costly and adds the complexity of employee-reported mileage, which makes cost-control a huge challenge.

 Over time, if employees find that the IRS mileage rate under-reimburses them (and it may in some parts of California), they will find ways to boost their reimbursement, by over-reporting mileage or “driving for dollars.”